jeamon/web-based-jobs-worker-service/README.md

 	```

-* To check the status of all submitted jobs:
+* To check the status of all (short and long running) submitted jobs:

 	```
 	https://<server-ip-address>:<port>/worker/v1/jobs/x/stop/all?order=[asc|desc]